sap-tutorials/Tutorials/tutorials/sapui5-webide-open-webide/sapui5-webide-open-webide.md

  - **Tutorials:** If you don't have an SAP HANA Cloud Platform account, follow the tutorial to [set up a free developer account](http://go.sap.com/developer/tutorials/hcp-create-trial-account.html).

 ## Next Steps
- - Start the SAPUI5 with Web IDE series: [Create a new project](https://go.sap.com/developer/tutorials/sapui5-webide-create-project.html)
+ - Start the SAPUI5 with Web IDE series: [Set up the Northwind Destination](https://go.sap.com/developer/tutorials/hcp-create-destination.html)

 ## Details
 ### You will learn